Image

 Yakovlev Yak-42

 Yakovlev designed this 100-120 seat aircraft as a successor to the Tupolev Tu-134.
 It lend quite some details from the smaller Yak‑40, even though the Yak‑42 is much bigger.
-Look for example at the cockpit windows and cabin windows, which are the same.
+Look for example at the cockpit windows and the round cabin windows, which are the same.
 Also the two landing lights on each side of the nose are typical for both the Yak-40 and Yak-42.
 Like the Yak-40 the Yak-42 has three jet engines, of which two are attached to the side of the fuselage and one is in the rear fuselage, fed by an air intake in front of the vertical stabiliser.
 All engines have separate fan and core exhausts.

 If you compare the nose of the Yak-42 with that of the Yak-40 you see that they are very similar.
 The nose gear has double wheels though.